Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Derivation of the dephased QAOA cost expectation

 \section{Derivation of the dephased QAOA cost expectation}

 We model noisy compilation using a dephasing master equation that is a special case of the model presented in Foss-Feig {\it et. al} \cite{foss2013nonequilibrium}.
-We begin by considering only the native Hamiltonian $H = n^{-1}H_\mathrm{Ising}$, then include the $\sigma_u^x$ from union of stars later.
+We begin by considering only the native Hamiltonian $H = n^{-1}H_\mathrm{Ising}$, then include the $\sigma_u^x$ from \unionofstars later.
 Define a Lindbladian master equation